OPEnSLab-OSU/Loom/WiFi-Motes/LOOM_WiFi_Template/ReadMe.md

 Channel B:	Instance # = 2		UDP Port = 9442
 • • •

-**IP Address:**

-Automatically assigned to devices by router.
+**IP Address:** Automatically assigned to devices by router.
 Max interfaces will automatically fetch IP address of selected device.

 ### Additional Devices

-The Max interfaces presently support 8 concurrent channels, the library itself poses no restrictions and using the Expert Loom Max interfaces can allow control of more devices
+The Max interfaces presently support 8 concurrent channels, the library itself poses no such restrictions and using the Expert Loom Max interfaces can allow for the control of more devices

+## Glossary

+- **Patch:** a Max/MSP control interface or processor

 ## Troubleshooting